comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 and the data discovery techniques that Solid vaults provide, create opportunities for query execution that allow us to guarantee complete results.
-While we have investigated the specific case of querying Solid vaults, these concepts may be generalizable to other decentralization efforts, such as [Mastodon](cite:cites mastodon).
+While we have investigated the specific case of querying Solid vaults, these concepts may be generalizable to other [decentralization efforts](cite:cites bluesky, mastodon).
-This is possible, because our approach solely relies on the structural properties provided by standards such as the [Linked Data Platform](cite:cites spec:ldp) and the [Type Index](cite:cites spec:typeindex), which can be used outside of the Solid ecosystem.
+This is possible, because our approach solely relies on the structural properties provided by standards such as the [LDP](cite:cites spec:ldp) and the [Type Index](cite:cites spec:typeindex), which can be used outside of the Solid ecosystem.

 Due to the possibility of incomplete results,